roemvaar/books/c-book/c.md

 - Looping with the termination test at the bottom (do)
 - Early loop exit (break)

+The choice between ``while`` and ``for`` is arbitrary, based on which seems clearer.
+The ``for`` is usually appropiated for loops in which the initialization and increment are single statements logically related, since it is more compact than ``while`` and keep the loop control statements together in one place.

 Functions may return values of:

 - Basic data types